 - The first features pinks and purples that look so fresh in the slanted rays of early morning and late afternoon.

-- The second is all about oranges and yellows, colors that hold up well under the bright light of direct, overhead summer sun.
+- The second is all about oranges and yellows.
+These colors hold up well under the bright light of direct, overhead summer sun.

-- The third is a few of the great equalizers—purple, blue, and white—that work with either color scheme, and add dimension and contrast.
+- The third is a few of the great equalizers—purple, blue, and white.
+These work with either color scheme, and add dimension and contrast.